scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 The default value is `5s`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-send-proxy`
-This is the annotation to set if the health checks send a proxy protocol v2 frame before the actual check.
+This is the annotation to control if proxy protocol should be activated for the health check.
 The default value is `false`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-transient-check-delay`